richwidgets/richwidgets/README.md

 - <code>grunt</code>

 This should drop quite some logs in your shell and use a bit of bandwith.
-Once it's completed, you should have the RichFaces Widgets demo running on [localhost:9000](http://localhost:9000/) (hopefully, you didn't already had a process running on that port).
+Once it's completed, you should have the RichWidgets demo running on [localhost:9000](http://localhost:9000/) (hopefully, you didn't already had a process running on that port).

 ## Contributors ##